 If you’re looking for something a little more active than just viewing lava, then take the opportunity to explore this amazing park.
 You can go inside some of its most fascinating attractions like Jaggar Museum & Giftshop or observe billowing steam vents from afar before making your way towards the safer ground in order that these fiery infernos don’t get too close!

 When visiting the beautiful Hawaii Volcanoes National Park, plan ahead if you want to take a guided tour or go on an adventure hike.
-If only have one day in this paradise of nature then make sure not to miss out by embarking on Crater Rim Drive which will allow your mind to wander through lush tropical forests and breath-taking views across hot pools filled with volcanic fog!
+If only have one day in this paradise of nature then make sure not to miss out by embarking on Crater Rim Drive which will allow your mind to wander through lush tropical forests and breathtaking views across hot pools filled with volcanic fog!

 Kona Coffee Farms (Big Island)

 While coffee may not be your favorite drink, it’s important to at least try one farm while visiting Hawaii.
-There are hundreds of these farms in Kona so take some time and tour them throughout the day like on an adventurous wine tasting adventure!
+There are hundreds of these farms in Kona so take some time and tour them throughout the day like on an adventurous wine-tasting adventure!

 See how beans get processed from picking through roasting then finally ending up as delicious coffees or teas that can fill any need for caffeine you might have come off a long flight.

-local culture of Hawai’i
+Local Culture of Hawai’i

 You will have the opportunity to explore your surroundings and experience different coffee cultures while on vacation.

-You are invited to experience the local culture of Hawai’i during this interactive festival.
+Experience the local culture of Hawai’i during this interactive festival.
 For one weekend in November, visitors can enjoy live music and entertainment as they explore Kona coffee farms while learning more about our rich history with this delicious beverage!

 A list composed entirely from suggestions by you: If you traveling near Honolulu or Waikoloa then make sure not to miss out on experiencing ‘The Coffee Connection’.
 A locals favorite it calls itself – the Lyman Kona project alone provides insight into how much pride we take drinking something so essential here on the island; Greenwell Plantation has been